adityasharma7/js-roadmap/README.md

 - [ ] Scripts: async, defer

 Task: -
-- [ ] To change the background color of the second column of a table having “n ” rows on click by using querySelector.
+1. To change the background color of the second column of a table having “n ” rows on click by using querySelector.

-Module 7:                                                                                             Expected: 8 hours
+### JS Module 7:
 - [ ] Resource loading: onload and onerror
 - [ ] Popups and window methods
 - [ ] Binary data, files